Jacob City, Florida: History

 Jacob City's history as a non-indigenous settlement began in 1752, under Spanish Florida.
 But it wasn't until the early 19th century, under American possession, when many formerly enslaved African Americans moved from Webbville to isolate themselves from harassment from the white people there, most of whose residents moved to Marianna in 1882.
 Webbville no longer exists, but was located around the current location of U.S. 231 and State Road 73.
 Marianna was known as the "rich man's town", and no Black people were welcome.
 The first known settlement of Jacob City was by a white man named Jacob Jones, who accepted anyone from the African diaspora to be housed on his property.
 That is where Jacob City got its name, as they would tell their friends, "Let's go to Jacob's."
 As Black people arrived to escape oppression, they moved farther down and made horse wagon trails into dirt roads, forming a small community.

 By the mid-19th century, it became a permanent settlement known as "Jacob", and was Jackson County's first Black community.
 By the late 19th century, St. Mary Missionary Baptist Church was built on what is now Main Street.
 It is commemorated by a Jacob City historical marker.
 By the early 20th century, Jacob's dirt roads were improved and its population rose, but the poverty level was still high.
 The community once had a grocery store, a gas station, a sawmill, a corn mill that used to grind it into cornmeal and grits, and a few mills that turned sugarcane stalks into syrup.
 It also used to have its own school.

 St. Mary Missionary Baptist Church still provides Sunday school for young residents.
 In 1953, St. Paul's school was established near Campbellton as an elementary and high school where Jacob children could get a better education.
 The Campbellton school lasted until 1972.
 Students now attend school in Cottondale or Graceville.
 In the late 20th century, Jacob modernized and joined the Florida League of Cities.
 In 1983, Jacob became the City of Jacob City and built a city hall.

 Geography

-The approximate coordinates for the City of Jacob City is located at (30.894334, –85.409802).

 According to the United States Census Bureau, the city has a total area of 3.2 sqmi, of which 3.1 sqmi is land and 0.1 sqmi (4.02%) is water.